Continuing Education... Lawrence H. White on Monetary Constitutions

 By Amy Willis

-This week’s episode was recorded before a live audience at the Cato Institute and featured GMU economist Lawrence White.
+This episode was recorded before a live audience at the Cato Institute and featured GMU economist Lawrence White.
 The focus of the conversation was a new book edited by White offering suggestions for reform of the U.S. monetary system.
-As always, we’d like to hear your responses.
-Please help us continue our conversation in the comments.

 1. Approximately twenty minutes into the conversation, Roberts asks White about the ability of individuals to write (legally binding) contracts in alternative currencies, such as Bitcoin or gold.
 White replies such ability is “a little bit up in the air.”
 Should individuals be able to write contracts in alternative currencies?
 Explain.
 (Brush up on how Bitcoin works and the role trust plays in contracting in this episode with Bitcoin’s Andresen from last year.)